Mainframe-Renewal-Project/sear-docs/interfaces/python/resource.md

 ### Creating a new resource profile

-The sample below creates a resource profile called "IRR.RADMIN.**" in the facility class with a UACC of NONE and the owner set to the "eswift" RACF userid.
+The sample below creates a resource profile called `IRR.RADMIN.**` in the `facility` class with a UACC of NONE and the owner set to the "eswift" RACF userid.

 ```python